Materials Science and Engineering MEng

 - Polymer Processing

-This module provides the students with a detailed description of advanced polymer processing as applied to modern industrial applications.
+This module provides you with a detailed description of advanced polymer processing as applied to modern industrial applications.
 The fundamental concepts behind polymer melt dynamics and solidification will be explored and will provide the theoretical basis for the forming processes.
-The manufacturing processes themselves will be described giving the students the ability to choose between them allowing informed decisions regarding commercial applications.
-The use of real world case studies and reverse engineering examples in dedicated problem classes will provide the students with practical experience otherwise difficult to impart.15 credits
+The manufacturing processes themselves will be described giving you ability to choose between them allowing informed decisions regarding commercial applications.
+The use of real world case studies and reverse engineering examples in dedicated problem classes will provide you with practical experience otherwise difficult to impart.15 credits

 The content of our courses is reviewed annually to make sure it's up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research; funding changes; professional accreditation requirements; student or employer feedback; outcomes of reviews; and variations in staff or student numbers.
 In the event of any change we'll consult and inform students in good time and take reasonable steps to minimise disruption.
 We are no longer offering unrestricted module choice.
 If your course included unrestricted modules, your department will provide a list of modules from their own and other subject areas that you can choose from.